 The reason the beam is invisible in the first picture is that all the light from the laser travels toward the wall (an none toward the camera).
 But in the second picture, the water vapour scatters some of that light in random directions, allowing some of it to reach the camera.
-In the same way, we also normally can't see light rays from light bulbs that don't go toward us.
+There's a subtle point here: light for a regular light bulb also does this to some extent.
 What I mean is this: